+Choosing which type of rewards card you prefer may depend on your spending habits and your willingness to put in extra work for rewards.
 Having a strategy for earning and redeeming miles is a fun and fruitful hobby for some.
 Others prefer the simplicity of cash back.

 6. Credit Limit

-You can also ask for a credit limit increase on one of your open cards.
-But the request could result in a hard inquiry, which may slightly hurt your credit scores.
 Focusing on improving your credit, paying your bill on time and updating the card issuer with your new income when it increases could also lead the issuer to increase your credit limit without a request.

 Boost Your Credit and Your Credit Card Options